zengogiri/zengogiri.github.io/_tabs/about.md

 order: 4
 ---

-This is a Blog to track my discoveries in digital forensics and malware analysis.
+This is a Blog to track my discoveries in DFIR.
-I am more then happy if it is useful to anyone else besides myseld.
+I am more then happy if it is useful to anyone else besides myself.